|Birth: ||Jul. 16, 1891|

 |Death: ||Apr.
 22, 1978|

-She immigrated to the United States, as did her sister, Mary, and was sixteen years old when she arrived.
+She immigrated to the United States, as did her sister, Mary, (see the link below to Mary's page) and was sixteen years old when she arrived.
 Later, she met Jan 'John' Adamczyk, in New Haven, Connecticut.
-They married, changed their surname to Adamski and eventually moved to Springfield, Massachusetts where they raised five children, Frank, John, Anna, Marie and Anthony 'Tony', who later retired as a Captain with the Springfield Fire Department.
+They married, changed their surname to Adamski and eventually moved to Springfield, Massachusetts where they raised five children, Frank, John, Anna, Marie and Anthony 'Tony'.

 Anna and John lived in numerous areas of the North end of Springfield Massachusetts, including Allendale Street, Bell Street, Butler Street, and ultimately residing on Chestnut Street, on the corner of Patton Street, diagonally across the street from Sacred Heart Roman Catholic Church.